 - changes ownership or registration of an aircraft holding a 14(3)(a) permit.

-Further information on each of the environmental regulations and the services offered by Airservices, including how to apply, is available below:
+For further information on each of the environmental regulations and the services offered by Airservices, including how to apply, click on a button below.